justinmk/vim-sneak/README.md

   - move to any location with `s` followed by exactly two characters
   - move anywhere, even offscreen (unlike EasyMotion)
   - jump back to the point of `s` invocation via `ctrl-o` or `` (backtick backtick)
-    - only the *initial* invocation adds to the jumplist
-        - repeat-motion via `;` or `,` does *not* add to the jumplist
+    - only the initial invocation adds to the jumplist; repeat-motion via `;` or `,` does *not* add to the jumplist
   - jumps immediately to first match (unlike EasyMotion)
-  - gets out of your way as soon as you move the cursor (highlights and autocmds are cleared)
   - common case requires 3-char key sequence (EasyMotion requires 5: `,,fab`)
+  - gets out of your way as soon as you move the cursor
   - repeat the motion with `;` or `,`
+  - works with operations
+  - works with counts
   - does not break expected behavior of `f t F T ; ,`
   - preserves the `/` register, does not add noise to `/` history
   - does not wrap